Facts, Figures, And Other Resources For Legal Betting On The Biggest Night in Movies

 The Best Picture will likely be the least polarizing

 When the Academy expanded the Best Picture category to up to 10 nominees in 2009, it also changed how the voting for the category worked.
 The new preferential ballot system tends to award movies everyone feels generally positive about.

-Polarizing movies like Three Billboards Outside Ebbing Missouri and La La Land have too many people that strongly disliked them to win.
+In the past, polarizing movies like Three Billboards Outside Ebbing Missouri and La La Land had too many people that strongly disliked them to win.
 The film most likely to be ranked in the top three of the most ballots is the one most likely to win.